 ¤ ¤ ¤

-We ran some experiments.
+It wasn't quite me working on spells indulgently, as I had to keep a lookout as well, but we did run some experiments.
 While Carol had the tilde symbol in her Status Window as well, it was greyed out and barely visible.
-She couldn’t open the terminal.
+She couldn't open the terminal.
 Arya, on the other hand, could.
 I had her type in Incendio with her mind.
 That was it though.
-She couldn’t cast the spell.
+She couldn't cast the spell.
 We enquired Betty about the same.
 Apparently, Healer Class did not have access to the temperature of a target.
 Ironic, really.
 All their spells had to target HP, MP or SP in one way or another, without directly modifying them.
 The fact that changing temperature could affect HP was immaterial, a minor side effect.
-I couldn’t figure out this weird restriction, wondering how her ‘Heal’ Skill worked.
+I couldn't figure out this weird restriction, wondering how her 'Heal' Skill worked.
 I felt like I was missing something.
-Upon further experimentation, it was revealed that we also didn’t have access to the source code of the Skill.
+Upon further experimentation, it was revealed that we also didn't have access to the source code of the Skill.
 Basically, we were stuck.